neighbor-ryan/neighbor-ryan.github.io/ebikes.md

   - [Internal lock + alarm](#x3-lock): nice first line of defense; coupled with [a "Peace of Mind" plan](#x3-plan), makes it easier to take+leave places
 - [$83/mo includes theft replacement, insurance, maintenance][VanMoof financing].
 - You may want to be within range of a VanMoof shop (I recommend [booking a test ride][VanMoof test ride] if you are!)
+- The battery is not removable, so you need to be able to keep the bike somewhere where you also charge it

 ![VanMoof + gear parked in Sheep's Meadow in Central Park, NYC](https://user-images.githubusercontent.com/465045/125368539-682f1a80-e348-11eb-8fe4-52089212e8bc.png)